Swaminathan Committee Report: Analysis of Kisan Suicides & MSP.

 • National Rural Health Mission should be extended to suicide hotspot locations.

-• Cover all crop under Crop insurance.
+• Cover all crops under Crop insurance.

 • Provide social security such as old age support and health insurance.